-Council Tax: The Council has the capacity to vary Council Tax levels, but any increase above a threshold set by Government is subject to a local referendum.
-For both 2022/23 and 2023/24, the threshold was 3%; the Council set a 2.99% Band D increase in 2022/23 and no increase (0%) in 2023/24.
+Council tax: The Council has the capacity to vary council tax levels, but any increase above a threshold set by government is subject to a local referendum.
+For both 2023/24 and 2024/25, the threshold was 3%.
+The Council set a 0% Band D increase in 2023/24 and a 2.99% increase in 2024/25.

-New Homes Bonus: This is a financial reward scheme awarded to Authorities who demonstrate an increase in housing provision on an annual basis.
-The Council received £255,005 in 2022/23.
-The provisional Local Government finance settlement in December 2022 reduced the funding to £59,450 for 2023/24.
-The Medium Term Financial Plan (MTFP) assumes that the Council will receive funding at a level of £80,000 in the following years pending the outcome of the Government's current consultation.
+New homes bonus: This is a grant awarded to authorities who demonstrate an increase in housing provision on an annual basis.
+The Council received £59,450 in 2023/24.
+The provisional local government finance settlement in December 2023 further reduced the funding to £13,440 for 2024/25 as a result of low levels of housing growth in the district.
+The Medium Term Financial Plan (MTFP) assumes that the Council will receive funding at a level of £80,000 in the following years pending the outcome of the government's current consultation.

-Other Government Funding: The provisional Local Government finance settlement in December 2022 confirmed the following Government support to the Council in 2023/24: a Funding Guarantee Grant of £354,960; a Services Grant of £101,780; a Rural Services Delivery Grant of £63,440; and a Revenue Support Grant of £98,160.
-It is assumed that the Funding Guarantee Grant is a one year only award whereas the other grants will be on-going throughout the life of the MTFP.
+Other government funding: The provisional local government finance settlement in December 2023 confirmed government support to the Council in 2024/25 consisting of Funding Guarantee Grant of £545,080; Services Grant of £16,690; Rural Services Delivery Grant of £70,900; and a Revenue Support Grant of £104,660.
+It is assumed that the Funding Guarantee Grant will continue at a lesser amount in later years of the plan, whereas the other grants will be on-going throughout the life of the MTFP.

-Inflation Pressures
+Inflation pressures